Jinntec/Fore/README.md

 To check if installation was correct run `npm run test`.
 Tests should run green.

+## Preparing assets

+To allow browser-compatible module loading there is a npm script called 'empathy'.
+This must be called whenever new node modules are introduced into the project.

+`npm run empathy`

+This will create a directory 'assets' with all dependencies converted to use local pathes instead of node_module pathes.

+This approach will eventually change.

+## Running

+`npm run start`

+starts the testserver with 'doc/index.html' as entry page.
+Under 'examples' on the left you find

 ## Ideas

 ### make model editable in dev mode